The Script Pipeline Screenwriting & TV Writing Competitions connect talented writers with production companies and managers.

 - Introductions to managers, producers, agents, directors, and other execs searching for scripts

-- Development assistance from Script Pipeline's team
+- Development assistance and mentoring from Script Pipeline's team

 - Additional script reviews and consideration of other material